tahafatimaDO/app_action/README.md

 **Note: This action only supports DOCR configuration changes for Auto-deploy**

+# Prerequisites
+- The app should already be present with the component you want to enable Auto Deploy.
+- There should be one successful deployment of the app before using GitHub Actions.

 # Usage
 ### Deploy via GH Action and let DigitalOcean App Platform build and deploy your app.
 - Get DigitalOcean Personal Access token by following this [instructions](https://docs.digitalocean.com/reference/api/create-personal-access-token/).**(skip this step if you already have DigitalOcean Personal Access Token)**